Target happy with home's performance

-Kathryn Tesija, evp, merchandising and supply chain, said during Target's earnings call last month, "We are very pleased with our exclusive Nate Berkus collection," which spans bedding, bath, accessories, lighting, rugs and window treatments, "and this collection will be ongoing with new items added in 2013."
+Kathryn Tesija, evp, merchandising and supply chain, said during Target's earnings call this morning, "We are very pleased with our exclusive Nate Berkus collection," which spans bedding, bath, accessories, lighting, rugs and window treatments, "and this collection will be ongoing with new items added in 2013."

 Target is also pleased with the launch of its new house brand in home, Threshold, which currently consists of linens and accessories.
 New product categories are set to rollout through 2013.